What is a Confirmation Statement?

 All UK limited companies must file a confirmation statement; it doesn’t matter if they’re trading or not (also know as dormant).
 But what information do you need and what questions do you need to answer in order to file your company’s confirmation statement?
 Let’s take a look.

-Before we get started, it’s important to note that you can file your confirmation statement directly with Companies House or through a third-party (for example, Company Formation MadeSimple offer a simple to use confirmation statement service).
+Before we get started, it’s important to note that you can file your confirmation statement directly with Companies House or through a third-party.
 However, it doesn’t matter who you file with, the same information will be required – it’s just the process that will differ slightly.

 Company trading status

 You will be asked if your company has traded on any regulated markets.
 If it hasn’t, you will not need to provide any more information on this section.
 If it has, you will need to provide some DTR5 info (don’t worry, you will be provided with a detailed explanation if this applies to you).